Sampling-based Stochastic Data-driven Predictive Control under Data Uncertainty - Extended Version: Problem Setup Preliminaries

-\begin{problem} Given system \eqref{eq:system} subject to Assumption~\ref{assum:minss} with unknown system matrices, and a PE input-output data trajectory as in Assumption~\ref{assum:trajData}, design a lightweight output-feedback predictive control scheme that minimizes cost \eqref{eq:cost_expected} in receding horizon fashion while guaranteeing satisfaction of constraints \eqref{eq:constraints} during closed-loop operation.
-Constraint satisfaction entails the satisfaction of chance constraints~\eqref{eq:outputcons} based on probabilistic knowledge of the disturbance (Assumption~\ref{assum:distset}). \end{problem} \begin{remark} Although we assume that the system matrices in \eqref{eq:system} are fully unknown in general, we describe how prior (partial) model knowledge can be incorporated in the controller design in Section~\ref{sec:priormodelknowledge}. \end{remark}
+Based on the available data, we aim to solve the following problem. \begin{problem} Given a PE input-output data trajectory as in Assumption~\ref{assum:trajData}, design a computationally efficient output-feedback predictive control scheme for system \eqref{eq:system} subject to Assumption~\ref{assum:minss} that minimizes cost \eqref{eq:cost_expected} in receding horizon fashion while guaranteeing satisfaction of constraints \eqref{eq:constraints} during closed-loop operation.
+Constraint satisfaction entails the satisfaction of chance constraints~\eqref{eq:outputcons} based on probabilistic knowledge of the disturbance (Assumption~\ref{assum:distset}). \end{problem} We address Problem~\ref{problem} by developing a DPC scheme based on a data-driven system representation for model-free predictions.
+Although we assume that the system matrices in \eqref{eq:system} are fully unknown in general, we describe how prior (partial) model knowledge can be incorporated in the controller design in Appendix~\ref{app:example}.

-In order to address Problem~\ref{problem}, we make use of a data-driven system representation for model-free predictions, as we discuss in the following subsection.